Skip to content

 EOF

-This tells Glouton to automatically detect running services (Nginx, PostgreSQL, Redis, etc.) and start collecting their logs along with systemd-journald system logs.
+Glouton automatically detects configuration changes — no restart is needed.
+It will start collecting logs from running services (Nginx, PostgreSQL, Redis, etc.) along with systemd-journald system logs.

 When running Glouton as a Docker container, pass the settings as environment variables: